 You can also search for pages by name using the search bar.

 If you have Collections in your project, you can access them in the Editor through the Collections tab.
 The Collections Panel lists all your collections.
 Clicking on a collection opens a new tab titled the name of the collection.
-This tab lists all Collection items within that Collection.
+This tab contains all Collection items within that Collection.

 When you’re done entering content or updating fields, you can choose to:

-Publish your item right away (without waiting for the next site wide publish to take place).
+Publish your item right away (without waiting for the next site-wide publish to take place).